JapneetDataDeveloper/ExcelVbaTraining/README.md

 Project 5-
 This project runs a procedure to open multiple txt files at once and load then in different worksheets.

+Project 6-
+This project is focused on VBA user forms.
+There is a user interface with functions to open worksheet and add new worksheet.